NicoTerabyte/neovim_learning/README.md

 from there you can start to move up and down through the the terminal

-To exit tmux copy mode you press the esc ke
+To exit tmux copy mode you press the esc key

+## Very important: understanding how to config the editor for c++ files
+Twe need to give attention mostly to:
+- masoninstaler (is practically what makes us download the language reader)
+- lsp files so lspconfig.lua it's role is to keep the instruction to activate and configure the lsp installed with mason
+- the plugin file that we created in order to get the lsp to read and understand c++ language
+- tsinstaller for the syntax highlighting